Rome and Brussels, March, 2020

 How will the EU’s decarbonization and electrification policies affect different consumers and sectors of society in the 2020-2050 period?
 How will those effects vary across different regions and societal groups?
 And how can estimating the impacts on different sectors enable the design of appropriate policies and measures to mitigate negative effects?

 These are some of the questions addressed in a new research on the distributional effects of key types of climate policies needed to meet EU climate goals undertaken by Eurelectric, with the technical collaboration of Guidehouse and Cambridge Econometrics and with the Enel Foundation as Knowledge Partner.
-The main findings of the study will be presented during the Eurelectric Power Summit that will be held in Dublin on 25 and 26 May 2020.

 Depending on their design, policies distribute costs and benefits differently across society.
 The magnitude of their impact on people’s income and expenditure can be very diverse.
 It is particularly important to avoid aggravating the gap between the richest and poorest in society, especially when it comes to climate policies, which affect a myriad of economic actors.